olivia-04/data-science-S2023/challenges/c00-diamonds-assignment.md

 ![](c00-diamonds-assignment_files/figure-gfm/q2-task-1.png)<!-- -->

-**Observations**:

-I noticed that while the visual does show every variable, it is not very effective in conveying information.
-This is because all of the symbols overlap with one another to the point that you cannot see the cut of most of them.

-# Communication
+**Observations**: I noticed that cut doesn’t have a strong correlation with price or carat, and that most cuts seem to be Ideal or Premium. \# Communication
 <!-- -------------------------------------------------- -->

 In this next stage, you will render your data exploration, push it to